 World’s First Land Rights NGO

-Prosterman formally founded the world’s first non-governmental organization designed specifically for partnering with governments to extend land rights to the world’s poorest people – then known as the Rural Development Institute (RDI).
+Prosterman formally founded the world’s first non-governmental organization designed specifically for partnering with governments to extend land rights to people experiencing extreme poverty – then known as the Rural Development Institute (RDI).

 Prosterman has provided advice and conducted research in more than 40 countries in Asia, the former Soviet Union, Europe, the Middle East, and Latin America.
 He has published several books, including Surviving to 3000: An Introduction to Lethal Conflict, Land Reform and Democratic Development (with Jeffrey Riedinger), and One Billion Rising (with Tim Hanstad and Robert Mitchell), and has authored dozens of articles.
 He is a frequent guest speaker and presenter at world forums on poverty and economic security.

 He has received numerous awards and distinctions, including the Gleitsman Foundation International Activist Award, which honors achievement in alleviating world poverty, and the inaugural Henry R. Kravis Prize in Leadership.
-He has twice been nominated for the Nobel Peace Prize.
+He has been nominated three times for the Nobel Peace Prize.